8 stylish Airbnbs in Tokyo

 • All Airbnbs in Tokyo must have a license.
 The license number is included in the Airbnb description of each listing.

 • Many of the Airbnbs are located in the centre of Tokyo, and as such, they can be noisy due to sounds from the streets.
-Where this is an issue, ear plugs are usually provided.
+Where this is an issue, earplugs are usually provided.

 • Japan is known for efficient design and most of the apartments in Tokyo are small, but well-designed spaces.
 A large room/apartment is hard to come by and you will pay a premium for it.

-• Nearly all Airbnbs come with a pocket wifi device for use throughout your stay, which is handy if you don’t have a SIM/phone that allows cheap international usage (we love Three/Vodaphone for this).
+• Nearly all Airbnbs come with a pocket wifi device for use throughout your stay, which is handy if you don’t have a SIM/phone that allows cheap international usage (we love Three/Vodafone for this).

 The Best Tokyo Airbnbs